 If the hair fails to stop growing and becomes unreasonably long it might become noteworthy, but judging from the hair on my arms I doubt that will happen.
 If someone responds badly or pulls one of those mean stunts I’ve read about in other hairy leg blog posts I might make mention of it.
 Other than that, it’s hard to imagine this is going to be the big fat hairy deal I thought it would be.
 But of course, I never would have believed it without forcing myself to do this.

 Instead of banishing this bullshit from our collective social construct, I’m supposed to reverse the curse by bearing the burden of matching a profile which brands me as privileged.
 I’m supposed to be socially conscious of my responsibility as privileged and commit acts of contrition thereto.
 “Mindful of my privilege.”
 As if I chose this and need to be sorry for it.
 Or alternatively, need to issue perpetual disclaimers before I’m allowed to live the charmed life I was unfairly gifted.
 Nope.
-I’m not jumping on this bandwagon either.
 I did nothing wrong by being born.
 I certainly did nothing wrong by being born the wrong color to earn me certain social clearance or the right color to earn me other social allowances.
 My appearance is not an achievement.
 It is also not a misdeed.

 As to benefits (separate from the privilege argument), the obvious winner is the healing of my skin.
 Otherwise I can really only count the savings of time.
 Shaving 50% of a body is time-consuming.
 I’ve gotten all of that time back, plus all the time spent treating my legs in the aftermath.
 Today is the summer solstice, so I can’t claim additional warmth.
 I don’t seem to be any more or less attractive than before.
 My magic powers seem to register about the same as before.
 Sleep, appetite, mood, energy, income; all relatively unchanged.
 Absent any further relevance, I’m moving on to other aspects of my wellness practice.
 With humdrum everyday hairy legs.